charliewilco/mf/README.md

 What I'm attempting to do here is to make a little CLI utility to do something like `mf ./src/components/Button.js`

+## Development

+This project is using JavaScript purely and uses `// @ts-check` to validate the project.
+This removes the need for a compliation step and makes testing and publishing much easier.

 ## License

 The Unlicense